Fractional excretion of sodium: Calculation

-First, the actual amount of sodium excreted is calculated by multiplying the urine sodium concentration by the urinary flow rate.
+First, the actual amount of sodium excreted is calculated by multiplying the urine sodium concentration by the urinary flow rate (UFR).
 This is the numerator in the equation.
 The denominator is the total amount of sodium filtered by the kidneys.
-This is calculated by multiplying the plasma sodium concentration by the glomerular filtration rate calculated using creatinine filtration.
-This formula is represented mathematically as:
+This is calculated by multiplying the plasma sodium concentration by the glomerular filtration rate (GFR) calculated using creatinine filtration.
+The flow rates then cancel out, simplifying to the standard equation: